 A Retirement Trust can be created to give the beneficiaries of your retirement account protections that are otherwise not available to them.
-Rather than naming beneficiaries directly for your IRA accounts, you can establish one or more retirement trusts to protect the funds for your beneficiaries from creditors, avoid accelerated income tax exposure by stipulating that the beneficiary must stretch it over his or her lifetime, and provide assistance with the asset management of the Trust, so that poor financial decisions or inappropriate distributions are not made by the beneficiary.
-In addition, the Retirement Trust will allow you to designate successor beneficiaries to your IRA, so that you are able to control who inherits the IRA after your primary beneficiary has passed away.
+Rather than naming beneficiaries directly for your IRA accounts, you can establish one or more retirement trusts with the following benefits:

+- i.
+Asset Protection of the funds for your beneficiaries from creditors, - ii.
+Avoid accelerated income tax exposure by stipulating that the beneficiary must stretch it over their lifetime, - iii.
+Provide assistance with the asset management of the Trust, so that poor financial decisions or inappropriate distributions are not made by the beneficiary, and iv.
+Flexibility in naming successor beneficiaries to your IRA, so that you are able to control who inherits the IRA after your primary beneficiary has passed away.